felixp7/lunar-logo/docs/FAQ.md

 A: Prefix the call to it with `ignore` -- it's a built-in procedure that does exactly what it says on the tin.

+**Q: Why are there no increment and decrement operators?**

+A: I tried to add a couple, and it just didn't work out.
+They don't fit in with the rest of the language aesthetically, and encourage the wrong kind of coding style.